strimzi/strimzi.github.io/_posts/2019-05-06-accessing-kafka-part-4.md

 ```

 You can specify different annotations for the bootstrap and the per-broker services.
-After you specify these annotations, they will be passed by Strimzi to the Kubernetes services and the load balancers will be created accordingly.
+After you specify these annotations, they will be passed by Strimzi to the Kubernetes services, and the load balancers will be created accordingly.

 ## DNS annotations

-**This feature will be available only since Strimzi 0.12.0.**
+**This feature will be available from Strimzi 0.12.0.**

 Many users are using some additional tools such as [ExternalDNS](https://github.com/kubernetes-incubator/external-dns) to automatically manage DNS records for their load balancers.
-External DNS is using annotations on load balancer type services (and `Ingress` resources - more about that next time) to manage their DNS names.
+External DNS uses annotations on load balancer type services (and `Ingress` resources – more about that next time) to manage their DNS names.
-It supports many different DNs services such as Amazon AWS Route53, Google Cloud DNS, Azure DNS etc.
+It supports many different DNS services such as Amazon AWS Route53, Google Cloud DNS, Azure DNS etc.

 Strimzi lets you assign these annotations through the `Kafka` custom resource using a field called `dnsAnnotations`.
-The main difference between the template annotations mentioned in previous section is that the `dnsAnnotations` allow you to configure the annotation per each broker.
-Where as the `perPodService` option of the `template` field will set the annotations to all services.
+The main difference between the template annotations mentioned in previous section is that the `dnsAnnotations` allow you to configure the annotation per-broker.
+Where as the `perPodService` option of the `template` field will set the annotations on _all_ services.

 Using the DNS annotations is simple: